WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                                 <td>
                                                   <div dir="ltr">
-                                                    Ensure the ‘NSX’ options are set to ‘Entire feature will be unavailable’ and click ‘Next’
+                                                    Ensure the 'NSX' options are set to 'Entire feature will be unavailable' and click 'Next'
                                                   </div>

                                                   <div dir="ltr">